By Andrew Mackinnon

 Electricity generation and distribution in Australia should be owned, controlled and operated by the Australian federal government on behalf of Australian citizens in the form of a publicly owned Australian federal government entity named “Australian Electricity”, on a not-for-profit basis, in order to minimise the price of the electricity it generates and distributes for the benefit of Australian citizens.

-Australian Electricity should be funded via the electricity bills that Australian citizens, Australian businesses and Australian not-for-profit entities receive from Australian Electricity and pay to Australian Electricity for the electricity generated and distributed by Australian Electricity that they consume.
+Australian Electricity should be funded via the electricity bills that Australian citizens, Australian businesses, Australian not-for-profit entities, Australian federal government entities and Australian local government entities receive from Australian Electricity and pay to Australian Electricity for the electricity generated and distributed by Australian Electricity that they consume.

 Australian Electricity should not seek to generate profits in the course of its operation under any circumstances.

-It is permissible for the Australian Bank to lend money to Australian Electricity as required if Australian Electricity has a deficit of funds, which can be repaid by Australian Electricity to the Australian Bank using the funds it receives as a result of Australian citizens, Australian businesses and Australian not-for-profit entities paying their electricity bills to Australian Electricity for the electricity generated and distributed by Australian Electricity that they consume.
+It is permissible for the Australian Bank to lend money to Australian Electricity as required if Australian Electricity has a deficit of funds, which can be repaid by Australian Electricity to the Australian Bank using the funds it receives as a result of Australian citizens, Australian businesses, Australian not-for-profit entities, Australian federal government entities and Australian local government entities paying their electricity bills to Australian Electricity for the electricity generated and distributed by Australian Electricity that they consume.

 Solar panels can be used by the private sector (i.e. Australian citizens, Australian businesses and Australian not-for-profit entities) to generate electricity in Australia but should not be used by the public sector (i.e. Australian federal, state, territorial and local governments) to generate electricity in Australia.